Lena-Kalmikov/Airport-Simulation/README.md

 If you decide to download and run the project locally, do the following:
 *	Open two terminals in vs code.
-*	In one of them do the following:
+*	In one terminal do the following:
     * Change directory to the 'server' folder
     * Run 'npm i' to install all necessary modules
     * Run 'node index.js' to start node